kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 ### Where

-This is where the triple pattern that you want to search for goes.
+This is where the triple patterns that you want to search for goes.

 ## Advanced